 Each surgical scar on my body tells a story.
-The big long one that tracks across my lower right abdomen tells of an appendix that ruptured on my 16th birthday – and the subsequent month I spent in hospital seriously ill with peritonitis and disgusting drainage tubes.
-Two scars on my right knee tell of surgery after an unfortunate encounter between me and a pile of gravel.
+The big long one that tracks across my lower right abdomen tells of an appendix that ruptured on my 16th birthday – and the subsequent month I spent in hospital seriously ill with peritonitis and creepy drainage tubes.
+Two scars on my right knee tell of surgery after an unfortunate slide down a big pile of gravel.
 Another meandering zig zag tells of a nasty piece of broken glass once embedded into my left palm, its evidence exquisitely masked by the skilled plastic surgeon who sewed my hand back up.

-Consider, for example, the story of Myra, a 45-year-old woman from New Jersey, who tells this story:
+Consider, for example, 45-year-old Myra from New Jersey, who tells this story:

 “I had a double bypass open heart surgery five months ago.
 I feel so sad and stressed about my scar.
 Sometimes I cry when I’m in the shower, or if I try to wear a shirt and can’t wear it because it shows.